frostdevelop/.github/profile/README.md

 * UnderBot: A robot that can help you reach hard to reach places
 * StockBot: A bot for trading stocks
 * 3DGraphCE: A 3D grapher for the TI-84 plus CE
-* FOCUS: A Google Extension to help you focus
+* FOCUS: A Google Extension to help you focus by blocking websites with a message
-* TRay: A Raytracer lol
+* Lantern: A Raytracer lol
 * DLight: An AI lighting model to relight images
 * Survive: A Roblox game that uses procedural terrain generation to create trees and ores that can be collected and used for construction
 * AnimJS: an Animation library for Javascript animations